 But what about rent to own?
 It gets more confusing since you might have a rental agreement at first and then an ownership agreement later.
 So, who is responsible for the furnace or for fixing the roof?
 This will need to be figured out before a tenant moves in!

 Rent to own properties can be a good way to invest but they can also have pitfalls and challenges.
-And these three challenges – tenants, terms, and responsibility – are 3 reasons why rent to own investing can be difficult in Washington DC and North Carolina.
+And these three challenges – tenants, terms, and responsibility – are 3 reasons why rent to own investing can be difficult in Charlotte.
 Fortunately, none of these need to hold you back if you are prepared.